douhthood/vector_sample_code/data/PLSQL_batch_vectorize.md

-# Use batch updates to vectorize your data
+# Use PLSQL batch updates to vectorize your data

 ```
 SQL